jbranchaud/til/react/use-a-ref-to-autofocus-an-input.md

 When this component gets rendered, the input will be focused via our `focusInput` function.

-Note: refs only work with class component, so don't try to use it on a functional component.
+Note: refs only work with class components, so don't try to use it with a functional component.

 See [Refs and the DOM](https://reactjs.org/docs/refs-and-the-dom.html) in